Fapfood/MES-LshapedDomain/README.md

 # Installation
-1.Install gnuplot first, you can download it from http://www.gnuplot.info/
+Install gnuplot first, you can download it from http://www.gnuplot.info/

 stack build

 stack install

 # Running

-stack exec LShape-exe n | gnuplot -p where n is the number of divisions
+stack exec LShape-exe n | gnuplot -p

+where n is the number of divisions

 # Generating documentation